zeroeight15/HyperLinkBuilder/README.md

 HyperLinkBuilder/HyperLinkBuilderSupport/docs/

 or
-(right-click below links and choose to open in new tab)
+(right-click below links and choose to open in a new tab or window)

 <a href="http://www.aiedv.ch/downloads/download.php?f=HyperLinkBuilder_manual&ref=github" target="_blank">English manual</a>